-- SOCI 201 (An Introduction to Sociology) - IDST 313 (Introduction to Research Methodology) - And a minimum of 18 other credits from other Sociology courses (including at least 9 senior credits)
+- SOCI 201

+- IDST 313

+- And a minimum of 18 other credits from other Sociology courses (including at least 9 senior credits)

 BACHELOR OF ARTS WITH A MAJOR IN PSYCHOLOGY

 The Bachelor of Arts with a major in Psychology has been designed for individuals who seek a broad and extensive Psychology education in the liberal arts and sciences tradition.
 The major in Psychology grounds students in psychological research methods and exposes students to a variety of ways in which human behaviour can be understood.
 Through the study of various psychology issues, world events and schools of psychological thought, students are introduced to methods of reading, interpreting, and synthesizing a broad and diverse range of ideas and research.
 This degree culminates in a full-year seminar that affords students the opportunity to take part in all aspects of a research project; writing a research proposal, conducting the research, and presenting the project to peers.